UPDATED: SEPTEMBER 05, 2023 | 3 MIN READ

 Who qualifies for Medicaid in NJ?

-You must make less than 138% of the federal poverty level and also either be a pregnant woman, have dependents, or be over the age of 65, blinded, or disabled.
+You must make less than 138% of the federal poverty level and either be pregnant, have dependents, or be over 65, blinded, or disabled.

 What is Get Covered NJ?